mnot/I-D/variants/draft.md

 Variant-Key: fr, gzip
 ~~~

 it could be used to satisfy the first preference.
+If not, responses corresponding to the other keys could be returned, or the request could be forwarded towards the origin.